Security-Onion-Solutions/securityonion-docs/community-support.rst

 Check Documentation First
 -------------------------

-Before posting for help, check to see if your question has already been answered by one of the following:
+Before posting for help, check to see if your question has already been answered in the :ref:`help` or :ref:`faq` sections.

-:ref:`help`

-:ref:`faq`

 Moderation
 ----------